 - Optional – You can improve your banana bread by adding a variety of toppings (i.e. sprinkling chopped walnuts on top of the batter before the banana bread is placed in the oven).
 One of our visitors (thanks Carol!!) left a great suggestion about mixing ground cinnamon & sugar together and sprinkling it on top in order to create a delicious “crunchy” topping.

 - Optional – In order to add a little variety to their banana breads, some people like to add extra spices to the batter when making banana bread.
 One of our visitors (thanks Pamela!!) suggested adding 1 teaspoon of cinnamon.
 Of course, you should pick the spices that your family loves and you should not add too much (or you will overwhelm the taste of the bananas).
+Read our visitor recipe variations (two bullet points down on this list) for more spice ideas.

 - Visitors – What additional ingredients have you added to this recipe to make it more unique or special?
 Do you add chopped walnuts, chocolate chips, extra spices (i.e. cinnamon), etc?
 Please post your ingredient additions in the comment section below.
 Your suggestions & comments are a great help to beginning banana bread makers.

-- A few people have asked (thanks Stefanie!) if you can replace the all purpose flour with bread flour when making this moist banana bread recipe.
+- A few people have asked if you can replace the all purpose flour with bread flour when making this moist banana bread recipe.
 I wouldn’t.
 For the best results, I would stick with all purpose flour in order to make a banana bread.
 Bread flour will work but it is likely to change the taste and texture of the banana bread.
 For example, since bread flour has more gluten than all purpose flour, you will get a tougher and chewier banana bread.

 - If you are looking for a fun project for kids, you can turn this recipe into No Butter Banana Bread Muffins.
 Your kids can help you to make the no butter banana bread batter and pour/scoop the batter into the muffin trays.
 They will enjoy making (and eating!!) these muffins.